 We offer several different workshops:

-- How to Tell Someone Something They’d Rather Not Hear.
+- How to Tell Somebody Something They’d Rather Not Hear.
 This is a 30-minute, one-topic mini workshop.
 It’s designed for any audience and is a great introduction to our training methods.
 It’s ideal for a workplace “lunch-and-learn” session, for school PTA/PTO night, or use in other community group settings.
 More about our mini workshop »

 - Parents Forum Workshop focuses on families and parenting skills.
 Parents learn how to use emotional awareness and conflict management skills to foster better communication within their family.
 More about Parents Forum workshops »